Symptoms Of Loose Battery Cables

 Car Won't Start

 Your vehicle will almost certainly struggle to start.
-But it could also fail completely.
+But it could also fail utterly.

 You’ll probably still hear some evidence of an attempted start.
 For example, the engine might turn over slowly but not fast enough to start.
 You might even hear only a click.

-If you don’t hear anything – not even a clicking sound – the battery is completely discharged.
-This is also possible with loose battery terminals, but less likely.
+If you don’t hear anything – not even a clicking sound – the battery is entirely discharged.
+This is also possible with loose battery terminals, but less probable.

 Note: the most likely reason for a car that won’t start is a problem with the battery or alternator, as opposed to loose connections.